-Once you’ve garnered lessons learnt from the pilot program, you’re able to create iterative builds of your Intranet, adding functionality and users as you go.
+Once you’ve garnered lessons learned from the pilot program, you’re able to create iterative builds of your Intranet, adding functionality and users as you go.
 By following an iterative approach to rolling out enables you to avoid the potential failure of an all-at-once type of launch.
-This type of project management is known as an Agile approach, which helps deliver a product faster when faced with evolving needs, and is part of many businesses’ ongoing digital transformation efforts.
+This type of project management is an Agile approach, which helps deliver a product faster when faced with evolving needs.
+It is part of many businesses’ ongoing digital transformation efforts.

 When building out functions and testing on users, gathering feedback, as well as getting feedback from new teams coming online, you’re able to grow your Intranet successfully for your operation from the very start.

 With iterative planning and rollout mechanisms, even when your Intranet is ‘complete,’ you will still be able to use the same approach in the future to add new functionality as your organization grows digitally.

 You're almost there.
 However, there is one more critical step in your Intranet Project Plan that you must not overlook.
 And that step is - PROMOTION.

 When we talk promotion, it means moving beyond the simple "let's get the word out."
 Crafting the proper promotional communication is critical to the success of your organization's new Intranet and its user adoption.

 We recommend taking a strategic (top-down) and practical grass-roots approach (bottom-up) promotion strategy, which includes: